Nostr NIPS 15

 Bids are simply events of kind 1021 with a content field specifying the amount, in the currency of the auction.
 Bids must reference an auction.

-[!NOTE] Auctions can be edited as many times as desired (they are “parameterized replaceable events”) by the author - even after the start_date, but they cannot be edited after they have received the first bid!
+[!NOTE] Auctions can be edited as many times as desired (they are “addressable events”) by the author - even after the start_date, but they cannot be edited after they have received the first bid!
 This is enforced by the fact that bids reference the event ID of the auction (rather than the product UUID), which changes with every new version of the auctioned product.
 So a bid is always attached to one “version”.
 Editing the auction after a bid would result in the new product losing the bid!

 Event 1022: Bid confirmation